-CNXM as borrower and certain of its subsidiaries as guarantor loan parties entered into a new Second Amended and Restated Credit Agreement for a senior secured revolving credit facility (the "CNXM Credit Facility"), dated as of May 17, 2024 and maturing on May 17, 2029.
-The new \$600.0 million senior secured revolving credit facility replaced the Company's existing \$600.0 million senior secured revolving credit facility (the "prior CNXM Credit Facility") which had been entered into as of October 6, 2021 and had a maturity of October 6, 2026.
-The CNXM Credit Facility is not subject to semi-annual redetermination and CNX is not a guarantor under the CNXM Credit Facility.
+CNXM as borrower and certain of its subsidiaries as guarantor loan parties entered into a Second Amended and Restated Credit Agreement for a senior secured revolving credit facility (the "CNXM Credit Facility"), dated as of May 17, 2024 and maturing on May 17, 2029.
+The CNXM Credit Facility has a \$600.0 million borrowing base and is not subject to semi-annual redetermination.
+CNX is not a guarantor under the CNXM Credit Facility.